karzunn/dmsp-to-aacgm/README.md

 **NSF CEDAR Grants**:
 - 2431665

-This software is distributed for free under a MIT license.
+This software is distributed for free under an MIT license.
 If you find it useful, please acknowledge our work in your publications or projects.

 ## Contact Info